pleasureman/testimprovement/article/resource_management_english.md

     PID USER      PR  NI    VIRT    RES    SHR S  %CPU %MEM     TIME+ COMMAND 10266 root      20   0    7312     96      0 R 100.0  0.0   0:11.92 stress

-The usage percentage of CPU core 1.
+Only the usage percentage of CPU core 1 is 100%.
 Other cpus are idle.
 The result is as expected.

 #### 3.3.2 --cpuset-mems=""
 The option is relevant to the cgroup/cpuset/cpuset.mems.